-The Assessment Centre will review your application against the eligibility criteria.
-Only eligible and compliant applications will move to the next stage.
+The Community Grants Hub will review your application against the eligibility criteria.
+Only eligible and compliant applications will move to the next stage (the grant calculation referred to in section 7.2).

 Eligible applications will be considered through a targeted non-competitive grant process.
-If eligible, the Assessment Centre will apply the funding formula to your application.
+If eligible, the Community Grants Hub will apply the funding formula to your application.

-There is one (1) BEST funding round each year.
+There is one BEST funding round each year.